fastly/next-compute-js/README.md

 [define them](https://developer.fastly.com/reference/compute/fastly-toml/) in the `fastly.toml` file.

-## Configuring the Compute@Edge application
+## Configuring the Compute application

-Being a Compute@Edge JavaScript application, the generated project contains a [`fastly.toml`](https://developer.fastly.com/reference/compute/fastly-toml) file.
+Being a Compute application, the generated project contains a [`fastly.toml`](https://developer.fastly.com/reference/compute/fastly-toml) file.
 Before publishing your project, you may want to update the various fields to specify your project name, the author name, and the service ID.